Skip to content

 June 16, 2025, 10:51 am | Read time: 3 minutes

 Favorite pastime: window cleaning?
 Probably not!
-To save some time and effort on this task, it’s important to choose the right moment.
+To save some time and effort on the task, it’s important to choose the right moment.
 If you don’t, you might end up having to clean again right away.

 Even though most people would probably prefer to avoid it, windows do need to be cleaned from time to time.
 The right timing is crucial, though, as it can save a lot of work and time.
 Factors such as the season and weather are key.